Nusiq/nusiq-project-template/README.rst

   :code:`{"uuid": uuid, "cwd_dir_name": <cwd_dir_name>}` (where :code:`uuid`
   is the Python's :code:`uuid` module and :code:`cwd_dir_name` is the name of the current working directory).
-- When using :code:`template list` command, the *config.json* file is not evaluated so you can't create dynamic descriptions of the templates.
+- When using :code:`project-template list` command, the *config.json* file is not evaluated so you can't create dynamic descriptions of the templates.

 Evaluating the Python code in the files